 Orbera is a non-surgical outpatient procedure where the physician inserts a deflated intragastric balloon into the stomach and then inflates the balloon.
 The balloon creates the feeling of being full and both slows and reduces the consumption of food.
 After six months the balloon is deflated and the person should continue the behavior of healthy eating habits.

 - Pre- and post-operative nutrition support with a registered dietitian specially trained in bariatrics

 Once your Body Mass Index (BMI) has been determined, surgical and non-surgical weight loss choices will be discussed.
 Typically, people with a Body Mass Index (BMI) of 35 or greater to consider weight loss surgery, and those with a BMI of 30-40 may consider a non-surgical option.
 Only your physician can appropriately determine the best choice with you.
 Learn yours by using this BMI Calculator.

 Information sessions and support groups

 The decision to have bariatric surgery should not be taken lightly.
-Our team is here for you to address any questions or concerns you may have.
-You are also invited to attend a free online information session to learn more about weight loss choices.
+We are happy to answer any questions or concerns you may have.
+You are invited to attend a free online information session to learn more about weight loss choices.
 View the calendar below for details.
 Call (256) 265-4373 for more information.